 Just down the highway, Thalia Haven has taken the view a step further.
 This quartet of stone cottages, which opened only this year, sits on 130 acres of private peninsula with an exclusive golden-sand beach, but it’s probably the outdoor bathtub on the deck staring over Great Oyster Bay that’s most memorable.
 (A wood-fired sauna and an outdoor shower are nearby, too.)

-5. Freycinet Peninsula for oysters and duck
+5. Freycinet Peninsula for oysters

 The busiest restaurant on Freycinet Peninsula, and perhaps the entire east coast, isn’t a restaurant at all.
 As the drive approaches Coles Bay, I turn into Freycinet Marine Farm, an oyster and mussel farm started by Giles Fisher in 2005.
 Three years later, as an afterthought, he dropped a shipping container onto the lawns, from which he sold fresh oysters, scallops and mussels, as well as cooking up a few.
 Today, the marine farm hums with visitors, slurping down oysters, garlic scallops and pan-fried abalone among craypots, buoys and the salty ocean air.